Skip Navigation

 Dr. Bernanke received a B.S. in zoology from Duke University and a Ph.D. in anatomy from Texas Tech University Health Sciences Center.
 As a research fellow in medicine, he completed four years of postdoctoral training in the Developmental Biology Laboratory at Massachusetts General Hospital and Harvard Medical School.

 Dr. Bernanke has published numerous scientific papers and abstracts and frequently presents at scientific meetings.
-He is a professional reviewer and managing editor for The Anatomical Record.
-He is also on the editorial board of Clinical Anatomy.
+He is a professional reviewer and has served as managing editor for The Anatomical Record.
+He is also on the editorial board of Clinical Anatomy and the FASEB Journal.

 Dr. Bernanke is an experienced gross anatomy and embryology educator.
 His research interests include the development of heart valves and septa, and the formation of coronary circulation.
 Additionally, his research encompasses cell-matrix interactions, cytoskeletal changes, cell surface alterations in development and wound healing, as well as several other topics.